upstash/redis-py/README.md

 - SDK version
 - Platform (Vercel, AWS)
 - Python Runtime version
+- Retry attempt number of each request (to measure retry rates)

 You can opt out by passing `allow_telemetry=False` when initializing the Redis client: